 Counselling and dietary and lifestyle changes (along with medications) are typically the first-line treatments for depression.

 I provide one-to-one counselling and psychotherapy in Ennis, Co.
-Clare and Limerick city for adults and older adolescents with depression, anxiety, and related issues.
+Clare for adults and older adolescents with depression, anxiety, and related issues.
 I also provide online counselling via Zoom for adults.

 Through a range of therapeutic approaches, clients can address the issues that are at the root of their depression and learn coping skills to manage and overcome their symptoms.
 Therapies and tools I use include: